Michael Knowles DEBATES Two Liberals | Bar Fight ft. Adam Mockler & Cecilia Rae

 Yeah.

 No, I mean, his first four years, Crimea was occupied.
-Right, but he didn't further invade, is what I said.
+Right, but he didn't further invade is what I said.

-Russia has a strategy of launching an invasion, pausing that, then re-invading.
+The thing is, Russia has a strategy of launching an invasion, pausing that, then re-invading.
 We need a peace deal that makes sure Russia cannot just re-invade.

 Listen, I agree.